-Weatherford College enriches the lives of the students and communities it serves through innovative, affordable, and accessible learning and cultural opportunities.
+Weatherford College embraces a culture of excellence, fostering the success of all of its students and enriching the communities it serves through innovative, affordable, and accessible learning and cultural opportunities.

 Established in 1869, Weatherford College can still lay claim to be the oldest continuing educational institution west of the Mississippi River.
 Its District consists of five counties – Parker, Palo Pinto, Hood, Jack and Wise.